 What age groups are the Capernwray Harbour programmes suited for?

 Typically between grade 5 (10 yrs old) to 60 years old.
 Most of our programmes are for middle school and high school.
-The majority being between grades 5 to 12.
+The majority are between grades 5 to 12.
 We also offer our programmes to companies or adult groups who wish to participate in teamwork/communication workshops.
-Our programmes have no official age restriction although not all activities are suitable for all ages.
+Our programmes have no official age restriction, although not all activities suit all ages.

 What are the Capernwray Harbour accommodations like?

 What equipment/clothing should we bring to Capernwray Harbour?